-Saksith Saiyasombut (ศักดิ์สิทธิ์ ไสยสมบัติ) is Channel NewsAsia’s Thailand Correspondent based at its Bangkok Bureau, where he focuses on the latest political, social and economic developments in Thailand.
+Saksith Saiyasombut (ศักดิ์สิทธิ์ ไสยสมบัติ) is CNA’s Thailand Correspondent based at its Bangkok Bureau, where he focuses on the latest political, social and economic developments in Thailand.

-Since joining full-time in July 2016 (when it was known as Channel NewsAsia), Saksith has covered major news events such as the passing of King Bhumibol Adulyadej 2016, the Royal Cremation Ceremony a year later and the 2018 Tham Luang Cave Rescue and the 2019 Thai Elections.
+Since joining full-time in July 2016 (when it was known as Channel NewsAsia), Saksith has covered major news events such as the passing of King Bhumibol Adulyadej 2016, the Royal Cremation Ceremony a year later, the 2018 Tham Luang Cave Rescue and the 2019 Thai Elections.
 He has also covered the 2011 Thai flood crisis, the visits of US President Barack Obama to Bangkok and Yangon (Myanmar) in 2012 as a stringer.

 He started his international journalistic career as a Thai political blogger in 2010.
 Thanks to social media, he quickly built up a reputation as well as a following for his insightful analysis and colorful commentary on the ”Siam Voices” blog at Asian Correspondent, for which he was a contributing writer until May 2016.
 During this time, Saksith covered Thailand’s often tumultuous political scene including the 2011 Thai elections, the 2013-14 anti-government protests, the 2014 Thai military coup and its aftermath, as well as human rights, media freedom and social issues.